ilg-ul/github-jekyll-theme/README.md

 ### Pages

-Add more pages in the `site` folder, preferably grouped in folders that will reflect the final URL structure.
+Add more pages in the `pages` folder, preferably grouped in folders that will reflect the final URL structure.

 ### Posts

-Add more posts in the `_posts` folder; create new subfolders, for more categories.
+Add more posts in the `_posts` folder; create new subfolders (subfolder names are not used for categories; however, if `_posts` folder are used inside inner folders, those are used as categories).

 ### Sidebar